-I am a Professor in the Department of Mechanical and Aerospace Engineering at UCSD and an Adjunct Professor at the Scripps Institution of Oceanography.
+I am a Professor in the Department of Mechanical and Aerospace Engineering at UCSD and at Scripps Institution of Oceanography.

 My research interests lie mostly in fluid dynamics and applied mathematics.
 I work in particular on geophysical fluid dynamics, vortex dynamics, fluid-structure interaction and asymptotics.
 I also have an interest in Mathematics in Industry.
 The Research page and its subpages give more detail about my work.